GuylianGilsing/PHPBase/README.md

 ### Configuring rules
 PHP insights's analysis rules can be configured through the `phpinsights.php` file inside the root directory.

+## Folder structure
+All code that directly provides functionality to the main application should be placed in the `src` (source) directory.
+Within `src`, the following folders are placed:

+- `App` contains all application code.
+- `Config` contains all application configuration code (dependency injection setup, ORM setup, loading .env files, etc.).
+- `Framework` contains all code that provide basic functionality to the application startup process (providing a routing handler, registering dependency container definitions with the DI library, etc.)

+### App directory
+The `App` directory contains all application code, a layered architecture is being used by default.
+The app directory has the following sub directories:

+**Common**<br/>
+This directory contains all code that needs to be re=used throughout each layer inside the application.

+**Common\Helpers**<br/>
+This directory contains all helper code that needs to be re=used throughout each layer inside the application.
+It comes with a standard `HTTP` class that only provides a base for absolute paths.

+**Presentation**<br/>
+This directory contains all code for the presentation layer of the application.
+Within this directory, everything that provides functionality for the presentation side of your application should be placed here.

+**Presentation\Middleware**<br/>
+This directory contains all middleware that the presentation layer needs to use.
+It comes with a standard middleware class that removes trailing, and duplicate, slashes from the URL.

+### Config directory
+This directory contains all code that provides functionality for the startup process of the entire application.
+The directory comes with a singular `di.php` file that provides `DIConfig` classes.
+A `DIConfig` is a class that provides specific data to the dependency container.

+**App**<br/>
+This directory contains all configuration classes that provide functionality to the application.

+**App\Autoloading**<br/>
+This directory contains `DIConfig` classes that provide specific data to the dependency container.
+A `DIConfig` class can be used to add [definitions](https://php-di.org/doc/definition.html) to the dependency container, or run a necesary startup process (like loading .env files or setting up a database connection).
+There are three default `DIConfig` classes:

+- `SetupDependenciesDIConfig` adds generic dependency container definitions to the dependency container.
+- `SetupEnvDIConfig` loads the `.env` file content and adds the variables to the `$_ENV` superglobal.
+- `SetupRouterDIConfig` adds routing capability to the application (this is in a separate `DIConfig` class since this process should not be edited).

+### Framework directory
+This directory contains all code that provide basic functionality to the application startup process.
+The framework directory can also include general helpers and utilities, but this only should be done when this is necessary for the startup process, otherwise a `Common` directory of some sorts should be created inside the `./src/App` directory.

+## Application startup process
+It is very important to understand how this application base starts up and configures itself before a route can be registered.
+The application startup process goes as follows:

+1. Create a dependency container
+2. Create a base application class that bootstraps a [Slim framework]() `App` instance.

 ## Testing
 [PHP unit](https://phpunit.de/) has been set up and configured with two testing suites: unit and integration.